-The overall intent is to give the creative team as much strategic traction as possible and help them understand the brand, the target audience, and the marketplace.
-Out of this “starting gate” rush the advertising messages that define the brand to the customer.
-To prepare a brief that will steal share you must take this approach one step further, into a complex realm.
-The experts at stealingshare.com have a process they use in tearing a market apart, a process that relies on the ageless wisdom of Socrates and the deductive reasoning of Sherlock Holmes.
+The overall intent is to give the creative team as much strategic traction as possible.
+Help them understand the brand, the target audience, and the marketplace.
+To prepare a brief that steals share, take this approach one step further into a complex realm.
+The experts at Stealing Share use a process in analyzing markets.
+It relies on the ageless wisdom of Socrates and the deductive reasoning of Sherlock Holmes.

-Borrowing from the Socratic method, the process begins by asking intuitive questions and progresses by using the sleuth’s skills at discovering the hidden messages, meanings, and opportunities that rise up as a result of well-formulated questions.
+Borrowing from the Socratic method, we ask intuitive questions to discover hidden messages, meanings, and opportunities.
 This is key in analyzing markets.
-The creative brief starts with a brand audit, which is an assessment of the current meaning of a brand within the context of competing brands in the marketplace.
+The creative brief starts with a brand audit, an assessment of the current meaning of a brand within the context of competing brands.

-This process requires making as few assumptions as possible, because existing marketing “wisdom” may be based on nothing that is actually important or meaningful to the customer.
-After the audit, the share-stealing strategist continues by defining the brand, deciding what the brand has permission to do, and determining who the customer believes he is when he buys into the brand identity.
-The strategist begins this definition by plotting the brand landscape as the marketers see it (inside-out view) and then again as the customers see it (outside-in view).
+Make as few assumptions as possible.
+Existing marketing wisdom is based on nothing actually important or meaningful to the customer.
+After the audit, the share-stealing strategist defines the brand, deciding what the brand has permission to do and who customers believes they are when buying into the brand.
+Begin this definition by plotting the brand landscape as the marketers see it (inside-out view) and again as customers see it (outside-in view).

-Often, when analyzing brand messages, we find that the brand promises are as benign and meaningless as a restaurant category’s promise of “we sell food” with only a few enlightened brands defining themselves further by stating that they serve “breakfast, lunch, and dinner.”
-In such cases, it is impossible for the customer to distinguish one brand from another.
-So they surrender and choose the market leader (Read an example of a valuable brand promise here).
+Often, when analyzing brand messages, we find benign and meaningless brand promises.
+They are the same as a restaurant category’s promise of “we sell food.”
+The customer cannot distinguish one brand from another.
+So they surrender and choose the market leader.
+(Read an example of a valuable brand promise here).